SolastaMods/SolastaUnfinishedBusiness/Documentation/SolastaSubclasses.md

 	III	Dispel Magic, Revivify

-	IV	Guardian of Faith, Freedom of Movement
+	IV	Guardian of Faith, Freedom of Movement, Guardian of Faith, Freedom of Movement

 ## Level 7